skholarb/September-Week-3-Dossier/README.md

 # September Dossier
 Dossier Reports for company earning news in September starting in week 3.
 A fully vetted breakdown from the company announcement as well as counter strategies to take over more market share, slowly pushing the company out of the industry.
+Experiment for Dave and Buster's failed but it was a good failure.
+The ontology used was different but developed an even better layer of the ontology.
+Seeing past the fluff because it showed the requirements they would have to execute to pull off their strategies.
+Trip.com will compile all ontologies into a final report.
+We're close to uncovering the fabrics of reality, absorbing the energy of brain activity, having a massive advantage for futures to come, knowing the entities better than they know themselves.